 Access

-Our museum is in an historic building and this could make access difficult for some of our visitors.
-The details below should be helpful in planning your visit.
+Our museum is in a historic building and this could make access difficult for some of our visitors.
+The resources below should be helpful in planning your visit.

 Help and Assistance